jkrivine/tl_interpreter/PRINTING.md

 ## How to use

 Printing of data values stored in heterogenous maps is done by giving a pretty-printing (pp) function to their associated hkey's information.
-If no pp function is given, the value will be displayed as "<opaque>".
+If no pp function is given, the value will be displayed as `<opaque>`.

 The pp function is given when the data hkey is declared, e.g.